fovoko/geometry/Readme.md

 1. Custom Text.Json converter for polymorphic deserialization/serialization, the subtype is determined through property name of json object.
 2. Swashbuckle powered.
 Includes example as Xml comments for POST /api/figure.
 3. SOLID principles, it is easy to add new geometry figure - we should not touch other classes.
+4. CQRS
-4. Unit tests use inMemory db.
+5. Unit tests use inMemory db.

 ## Assumptions